aidyp/adp/content/post/internet-explorer.md

 ![Alt](/pictures/ip_packet.png)

 The data part is for the content of the message.
 The header contains those labels mentioned earlier, such as the destination address.
-Much like the address on the envelope on the letter, it is the headers that routers examine to move traffic through the internet.
+Much like the address on the envelope of a letter, it is the headers that routers examine to move traffic through the internet.
 We'll dig into the headers further, and examine their structure.
 IP headers follow a strict format -- computers do not handle ambiguity well -- that looks like this,

 ```
  0                   1                   2                   3